aaronmichaelfrost/twoloop-website/blog-posts/devblog-4.md

 ### 💡 New Deployable: Ceiling Lamp

-The first new deployable is the **Ceiling Lamp** — you'll actually need this once we make it properly dark inside the bases.
+The first new deployable is the **Ceiling Lamp** — you'll probably want some lighting once we make it properly dark inside the bases.

 ![Ceiling lamp in a dark room](devblog4-images/ceilinglamp_cinematic_screenshot.png)